New York GOP leader calls accusation of faked bio for new GOP House member "serious"

 In a statement sent to NPR, Baruch College said it had checked its records for "a George Santos, born on July 22, 1988, with a graduation year of 2010, and could not find a match."

-During his campaign, Santos frequently pointed to his business career and his success outside politics as an example of the American dream.
+Santos has frequently pointed to his success outside politics as an example of the American dream.

 "I'm a private sector guy who was born and raised in abject poverty," Santos said during an appearance on CBS Channel 2 in New York.